Senja: Etymology

 The Old Norse form of the name is believed to have been Senja or perhaps Sændja.
 The meaning of the name is unknown, but it might be related to the verb sundra, which means to "tear" or "split apart", possibly because the west coast of the island is torn and split by numerous small fjords.
 It might also be derived from a Proto-Norse form of the word Sandijōn, meaning "(area) of sand" or "sandy island".
+The Northern Sámi name Sážžá is likely a loanword from Norwegian, from an earlier form *Sanja- or *Sandjan.

+Archaeology

+In June 2025, archaeologists from the Arctic University Museum of Norway announced the discovery of a well-preserved Viking boat burial dating to around AD 900–950.
+The burial featured a small wooden boat measuring approximately 5.4 meters in length, laid just below ground level.
+Within, the remains of a woman were arranged with care, her body positioned on her side with knees bent, accompanied by a small dog at her feet.

 Geography

-The island of Senja is located along the Troms og Finnmark county coastline with Finnsnes as the closest town.
+The island of Senja is located along the Troms county coastline with Finnsnes as the closest town, located on the mainland, just east of the island.
 Senja is connected to the mainland by the Gisund Bridge.
-The municipalities located on Senja are Lenvik (part of which is on the mainland), Berg, Torsken, and Tranøy.
+Historically, Senja was divided between Lenvik Municipality (part of which is on the mainland), Berg, Torsken Municipality, and Tranøy Municipality, but on 1 January 2020, the four municipalities were merged into Senja Municipality.

-The northern coasts of Senja face the open sea, the western coast faces the islands of Andøya and Krøttøya, and the southern coast faces the islands of Andørja and Dyrøya.
-On the western coast, steep and rugged mountains rise straight from the sea, with some fishing villages (like Gryllefjord and Husøy) tucked into the small lowland areas between the mountains and the sea.
+The northern coasts of Senja face the open sea, the western coast faces the islands of Andøya and Krøttøya, and the southern coast faces the islands of Andørja and Dyrøya, Tromwestern coast, steep and rugged mountains rise straight from the sea, with some fishing villages (like Gryllefjord and Husøy) tucked into the small lowland areas between the mountains and the sea.
 The eastern and southern parts of the island are milder, with rounder mountains, forests, rivers, and agricultural land.

 Senja is often referred to as "Norway in miniature", as the island's diverse scenery reflects almost the entire span of Norwegian natural geography.
 Senja is known domestically for its scenery and is marketed as a tourist attraction.

 Climate

 Laukhella is near Silsand on Senja island, facing the mainland towards the east.
-The Eastern part of Senja has an atypical boreal climate, as the wettest season is autumn and winter, and winters are also milder than typical for this climate.
-The western part of Senja facing the Norwegian Sea has a more subpolar oceanic climate (Cfc) like the Hekkingen lighthouse.

-Hekkingen island in Senja municipality is closer to the open sea, has milder winters, and has a subpolar oceanic climate like western Senja.

-Older climate data from the village Gibostad on the eastern shore of the island; facing the mainland, during 1961-1990.
+The eastern part of the island is less windy, with warmer summers and colder winters than the west coast.
+The climate data from Hekkingen Lighthouse is more typical for the west coast, albeit the precipitation is higher in the very west.